China at the FIFA Women's World Cup: 1995 World Cup

-China PR participated in the Qualification Asian Games 1994 in Hiroshima, in a group of four also consisting of Japan, Republic of China (Taiwan), and South Korea.
-After a 1–1 draw against Japan, both won against the other two teams and then met again in the final, when the Chinese won 2–0.
+China PR participated in the Qualification Asian Games 1994 in Hiroshima, in a group of four also consisting of Japan, Chinese Taipei, and South Korea.
+After a 1–1 draw against Japan, both won against the other two teams and then met again in the final, when the China team won 2–0.
 Both finalists went to the World Cup, which took place for the first time on European soil.

 At the World Cup in Sweden China PR was in the same group as defending champions United States, Australia and Denmark.
 They began the group matches with a 3–3 draw against the US, followed by a 4–2 victory over Australia and a 3–1 win against Denmark.
 Despite having equal points with the US, they finished second in the group due to a worse goal difference.
 In the quarter-finals, they faced the hosts, Sweden.
-The Chinese went on top in the 29th minute, keeping the 1–0 lead until the 90th minute.
+The China team went on top in the 29th minute, keeping the 1–0 lead until the 90th minute.
 In the third minute of added time, Ulrika Kalte equalised for the Swedes.
 Since no team could score a goal in the subsequent extra time, there was the first penalty shootout at a women's World Cup.
-Here the Chinese came through a 4–3, reaching the semi-finals for the first time.
+Here the China team came through a 4–3, reaching the semi-finals for the first time.
 China PR then lost in the semi-finals against Germany, with Bettina Wiegmann scoring in the 88th.
 The also lost the match for the third place against the US with a score of 0–2.
-With the fourth place, however, the Chinese qualified for the first women's football tournament at the Olympic Games 1996, in which only the eight best teams of the World Cup participated.
+With the fourth place, however, the China team qualified for the first women's football tournament at the Olympic Games 1996, in which only the eight best teams of the World Cup participated.